Table of Contents

 The following bars are all located on Qiao Nan Jie.
 Nearest metro; Hagongda and Xidaqiao.

-Decent large bar with good selection of beers and cocktails.
+A decent large bar with a good selection of beers and cocktails.
 Thursday is quiz night.
 Occasional live music.

 Live music every night.
 Reasonable prices for drinks and large selection of shots.
 Hookah available.